dirt and pomegranates

 Bread and Roses

-James Oppenheim, 1915 Inspired by trade unionist Rose Schneiderman
+James Oppenheim, 1915 Inspired by the words of trade unionist Rose Schneiderman